-Over the years, I’ve made hundreds of trips to scenic Pine Valley.
+Over the years, I’ve made hundreds of San Diego day trips to scenic Pine Valley.
 From the Pine Valley Boulevard off Interstate 8, we make the turn left into town.
 But the question always was, “What are all those trucks parked over there,” in the cul-de-sac to the right.

 Venturing south from the Pine Valley Road exit, what you’ll find is an unspoiled relic of Southern California before sprawl.
 A wide-open nature area that can test the most rugged of suspension systems on your vehicle, whether it be motorcycle, ATV or 4×4.